 It seems just about hopeless.
 Most of the staff have long since accepted defeat.
 To them, it’s just a matter of time before Original Beef meets the same destiny as its previous owner.

-Still Carmen sets about doing the only thing he knows how to; cooking as if his life depended on it, turning every dish into a piece of art.
+Still Carmen sets about doing the only thing he knows how to; cooking as if his life depended on it, turning every dish into a work of art.

-Most of the crew react with scepticism if not with open hostility.
+Initially most of the crew react with skepticism, if not with open hostility.
 Here they are minding their business, following the same old routine they always have.
 Who’s Mike’s kid brother to tell them they need to change!?
 The group dynamics is spiralling sharply downward.

-And worse than anything: Carmen is so caught up in events that he’s failing to notice the two people with the potential to become his allies; Sidney’s the ambitious young graduate from the American Culinary Institute, and Marcus, the pastry maker in passionate pursuit of the perfect donut.
+And worse than anything: Carmen is so caught up in events that he’s failing to notice the only two people who could potentially have become his allies; Sidney the ambitious young graduate from the American Culinary Institute, and Marcus the pastry maker in passionate pursuit of the perfect donut.

 Sidney and Marcus would have been prepared to do anything for Carmen, had he just given them the time of day.
-But Carmen is helplessly sucked into the vortex of managing one disaster after another, so Sidney and Marcus end up being the first to abandon him.
+But Carmen is helplessly sucked into the vortex of managing one disaster after another, so instead they become the first to abandon him.

 While Carmen is fighting his loosing battle in Chicago, Rosalind Williams gets a phone call in Boston.